customerio/ciolabs/packages/html-mod/README.md

 #### isFlushed() => boolean

 Returns `true` if the AST positions are in sync with the source string.
-This is automatically managed and primarily for internal use.
+Returns `false` after modifications until `flush()` is called.

 #### generateDecodedMap()